Out-Law / Your Daily Need-To-Know

 Goodwill and intellectual property (IP) rights: The tax treatment of intangibles, such as goodwill and intellectual property, broadly follows their accounting treatment.
 It is therefore possible in some circumstances to obtain tax relief for the amortisation of intangible assets.
 However, only limited relief is available for goodwill and customer related intangibles acquired on an asset acquisition.

-The 'patent box' allows companies to elect to apply a lower rate of corporation tax to all profits attributable to qualifying patents.
-See our Out-Law Guide: Patent box regime (entrants on or after 1 July 2016).
+An optional 'patent box' allows companies to elect to apply a lower rate of corporation tax of 10% to all profits attributable to qualifying patents.

 Royalties: Royalty payments made by a UK company are usually deductible for corporation tax purposes provided that they do not exceed a market rate.
 Diverted profits tax could restrict or prevent the deduction (see below).
 UK companies may be required to deduct tax at the basic rate (20%) from certain royalty payments that are made to non-UK residents.
 UK companies are required to deduct tax on payments made in respect of trademarks and brand names in addition to copyright, design rights and patent royalties.

-Depreciation: Depreciation on fixed assets is disallowed for corporation tax purposes.
+Capital allowances: Depreciation on fixed assets is disallowed for corporation tax purposes.
 Companies are instead allowed a fixed writing down capital allowance on certain capital expenditure such as expenditure on plant and machinery.
-An annual investment allowance (AIA) is available to each company allowing full tax relief for expenditure on qualifying plant and machinery.
-The AIA is £1m until 31 March 2023.
+An annual investment allowance (AIA) of £1 million is available to a company allowing full tax relief for expenditure on qualifying plant and machinery.
 Where a company is a member of a group, only one AIA is available for the group.

 A structures and buildings allowance is available for capital expenditure incurred on certain buildings and structures.
-The 2% annual allowance is available over a 50-year period.
+The 3% annual allowance is available over a 33 and one third year period.

 Transfer pricing: The UK transfer pricing legislation enables HMRC to adjust a UK company’s profits for corporation tax purposes if it pays more or less than the market rate for goods or services provided by or to non-arm’s length enterprises.

-Distributions: Dividends are paid out of after tax profits.
+Distributions: Dividends are paid out of post-tax profits.
 A company does not have to account for any tax when it pays dividends.
-Individuals are entiled to an annual dividend tax allowance.
-It is currently set at £2,000 and dividend income up to that amount will be tax free.
-Income tax will be payable on dividend income above that allowance at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.
+Individuals are entitled to an annual dividend tax allowance of £500 before income tax becomes payable.
+The allowance was reduced from £1,000 from 6 April 2024.
+Income tax will be payable on dividend income above that allowance at 8.75% for basic rate taxpayers, 33.75% for higher rate taxpayers and 39.35% for additional rate taxpayers.

 Diverted profits tax (DPT): DPT is designed to increase the tax take from multinationals operating in the UK.
 In certain circumstances, DPT could restrict or prevent a tax deduction for royalties or other sums paid to a foreign affiliated company.
 For more information see our Out-Law Guide: Diverted profits tax regime.